Singletary, Cook lead way as Bills beat Bears for AFC East

+CHICAGO (AP)Josh Allen and the Buffalo Bills came into the season with soaring expectations and their sights set on a deep playoff run.

+They earned one big prize by clinching their third straight division title.
+It’s just the next step in what they hope is a path toward their ultimate goal.

-CHICAGO (AP) — Devin Singletary and James Cook ran for long touchdowns in the third quarter, and the Buffalo Bills clinched the AFC East title by beating the Bears 35-13 on Saturday in one of the coldest games played in Chicago.
+Devin Singletary and James Cook ran for long touchdowns in the third quarter, and the Bills locked up the AFC East title by beating the Bears 35-13 on Saturday in one of the coldest games played in Chicago.

-Josh Allen ran for a TD and threw for another in the game’s closing minutes, breaking a tie with Hall of Famer Dan Marino for the most touchdowns in a player’s first five NFL seasons.
-It highlighted an otherwise subpar outing, but the Bills (12-3) secured their third straight division title with their sixth win in a row.
+Allen ran for a TD and threw for another in the game’s closing minutes after breaking a tie early in the game with Hall of Famer Dan Marino for the most touchdowns in a player’s first five NFL seasons.
+His three TDs in the game highlighted an otherwise subpar outing, but the Bills (12-3) secured their third straight division title with their sixth win in a row.

+”It’s the next progression in our goal – playoffs, division title and we know what the next one is,” Allen said.

 Buffalo remained on track for the No. 1 seed in the AFC.
-The Bills remain tied with West leader Kansas City, which beat Seattle, but Buffalo owns the head-to-head tiebreaker after defeating the Chiefs in October.
+The Bills and West leader Kansas City, which beat Seattle, have identical records.
+But Buffalo owns the head-to-head tiebreaker after defeating the Chiefs in October.

+”The standard has always been playoff caliber, after you set a playoff berth, then it is championship caliber,” defensive tackle Ed Oliver said. ”And championship caliber is winning your division, winning our side then obviously playing in that game (Super Bowl) and winning that game.
+I just feel like there are bigger things out there.”

-Chicago’s Justin Fields threw for 119 yards and a touchdown, but ran for a season-low 11 yards after joining Michael Vick and Lamar Jackson as the only QBs with 1,000 yards rushing last week.
+Chicago’s Justin Fields threw for 119 yards and a touchdown.
+But he ran for a season-low 11 yards after joining Michael Vick and Lamar Jackson as the only QBs with 1,000 yards rushing last week with the Bills containing him and keeping him in the pocket.

+”The reality of it is I’m not going to be running for like 100 yards a game,” Fields said. ”When a defense does a good job of taking my legs away, take a defender with me, maybe take two with me and allow (the running backs’) legs to work.”

 The temperature at kickoff was 9 with a minus-12 wind chill – only three degrees warmer than the record low for a Bears home game.
 It was Buffalo’s coldest road game by temperature since at least 1967.

-A small gathering of bundled-up fans watched as the Bears grabbed a halftime lead.
-But Chicago (3-12) matched a franchise record with its eighth straight loss.
+A small gathering of bundled-up fans watched as the Bears (3-12) matched a franchise record with their eighth straight loss.

+Singletary ran for 106 yards and became the first Bills player this season to hit triple-digits in a game.
+He scored on a 33-yard run on the opening drive of the second half to put Buffalo on top, a 2-point conversion pass from Allen to Khalil Shakir making it 14-10.

-Singletary scored on a 33-yard run on the opening drive of the second half and finished with 106 yards in the game.
-Cook added 99, including a 27-yarder in the third following a fumble by the Bears’ David Montgomery, giving the Bills a 21-10 lead.
+Cook added a career-high 99, including 27-yarder in the third following a fumble by the Bears’ David Montgomery gave the Bills a 21-10 lead.

 Chicago’s Cairo Santos kicked a field goal early in the fourth quarter that Nicholas Morrow set up by picking off an ill-advised pass.
 Allen scored from the 4 with just under four minutes remaining and threw a 13-yard TD to Dawson Knox with about a minute to play.